datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 > with the implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the
 > feature is used.
 Any new terminology should be defined here.

-#### A note on Aspect Versions

-There are many ways to achieve this, but most of them involve DataHub aspects having some kind of consistent versioning as currently the LATEST version of an aspect is version zero and is a mutable placeholder for a "real" fixed version.

-We don't necessarily have to overhaul the versioning approach here, as all we need is a way of uniquely identifying the aspect instance that is to be changed.
-We don't need to rely on numerical version ordering for this, but something will need to be added as the general aspect level to allow for this new functionality.

-Whatever is done, the most important thing is that changes can be isolated at the metadata storage level, whether through locking, transactions or Cassandra LWTs.
-More on this later.

 ### PROPOSED SOLUTION: Read and Conditional Update

 Read the current aspect(s) and pass that state back to the client.
 The client can propose an update on the basis that